GiusepeCasagrande/MobileTaximeter/README.md

 # MobileTaximeter

-This is an small app that I created for studies purpose.
+This is a small app that I created for studies purpose.

 Here you can find a sample on how to use: